DallanQ/lost_ruins_of_arnak/Manual.md

 #### Examples (Page 9)

-> Image of a ship icon on the left followed by ship, airplane, and two-coin icons all with green checkmarks indicating they can be used to pay for the ship travel, followed by carriage and boot icons with red X's indicating they cannot be used to pay for the thip travel.
+> Image of a ship icon on the left followed by ship, airplane, and two-coin icons all with green checkmarks indicating they can be used to pay for the ship travel, followed by carriage and boot icons with red X's indicating they cannot be used to pay for the ship travel.

-> Image of a two-carriage icon on the left followed by two-airplane, two carriage, an airplane and a carriage, a carriage and two coins, and two two-coin icons all with green checkmarks indicating they can be used to pay for the two-carriage travel, follwed by a two-ship icon with a red X indicating it cannot be used to pay for the two-carriage travel.
+> Image of a two-carriage icon on the left followed by two-airplane, two carriage, an airplane and a carriage, a carriage and two coins, and two two-coin icons all with green checkmarks indicating they can be used to pay for the two-carriage travel, followed by a two-ship icon with a red X indicating it cannot be used to pay for the two-carriage travel.

 ## Discover a New Site (Page 10)